domapic/ui-elements/src/data/services/readme.md

 ## Services data

-> Mercury origins and selectors related with domapic plugins and accessories:
+> Data related to domapic plugins and accessories:

 ### Entities